-- (8) Agreements for the repurchase of fully collateralized securities if: - (a) the underlying securities are permitted investments pursuant to paragraphs (1) and (3) above; - (b) the custody of collateral is transferred to a third party; - (c) the maturity of the agreement is not more than 30 days; - (d) the underlying securities are purchased through a public depository as defined in statute; and - (e) a master repurchase agreement providing for the custody and security of collateral is executed.
+- (3) Any obligation that a federal agency or a federal instrumentality has issued in accordance with an act of Congress, which security has a maturity date not greater than 397 days from the date of purchase, provided that such obligation bears a fixed rate of interest not dependent on any index or other external factor; - (4) Bonds or other obligations of the local unit or bonds or other obligations of school districts of which the local unit is a part or within which the school district is located; - (5) Bonds or other obligations, having a maturity date not more than 397 days from the date of purchase, approved by the Division of Investment of the Department of the Treasury for investment by local units; - (6) Local government investment pools; - (7) Deposits with the State of New Jersey Cash Management Fund; or - (8) Agreements for the repurchase of fully collateralized securities if: - (a) the underlying securities are permitted investments pursuant to paragraphs (1) and (3) above; - (b) the custody of collateral is transferred to a third party; - (c) the maturity of the agreement is not more than 30 days; - (d) the underlying securities are purchased through a public depository as defined in statute; and - (e) a master repurchase agreement providing for the custody and security of collateral is executed.

-As of December 31, 2012, cash and cash equivalents and investments of the Township of Montville Fire District #3 consisted of the following:
+As of December 31, 2013, cash and cash equivalents and investments of the Township of Montville Fire District #3 consisted of the following:

-Fund Checking Accounts • Savings Accounts Total Operating Capital \$ 473,045 \$ 237,776 205,315 \$ 710,821 205,315 \$ 473,045 \$ 443,091 \$ 916,136
+Fund Checking Accounts Savings Accounts Total Operating Capital \$ 393,434 \$ 381,667 295,706 \$ 775,101 295,706 \$ 393,434 \$ 677,373 \$ 1,070,807

-The carrying amount of the District's cash and cash equivalents at December 31, 2012 was \$916,136 and the bank balance was \$919,965.
-The Fire District had no investments as of December 31, 2012.
+The carrying amount of the District's cash and cash equivalents at December 31, 2013 was \$1,070,807 and the bank balance was \$1,079,086.
+The Fire District had no investments as of December 31, 2013.